opiopan/fsmapper/README.md

 This script was written for [FlyByWire A32NX](https://flybywiresim.com).<br>
 This is more complex than the above two scripts.
 This script provides the integrated virtual cockpit which contains physical operable units such as buttons and knobs, touch controllable units on the monitor, and poped out window contents such as PFD.<br>
 This script includes several sub-module scripts at [here](samples/practical/a32nx), and it also uses several bitmap image at [here](samples/practical/assets) to render each operable units.

+In this scrit, you can see the following example usage of fsmapper in addition to ```g1000_x56.lua``` case.
+- Observing the aircraft status represented by [RPN script](https://docs.flightsimulator.com/html/Additional_Information/Reverse_Polish_Notation.htm)
+- Changing the aircraft status by executing [RPN script](https://docs.flightsimulator.com/html/Additional_Information/Reverse_Polish_Notation.htm)
+- Drawing graphics on the screen
+- Handling the touch events and mouse events occured on the screen

 This script defines following 5 views.
 Every view consist FS2020 poped out window and self rendered operable gauges.